No Earthly Connection: Music

 No Earthly Connection marked a change in Wakeman's musical direction.
 He retained the progressive rock style in his music, but made a conscious decision to make a more serious album without the comedic and tongue in cheek elements he had incorporated in his previous works.
 He wished to write something "that I believed in fervently".
 Wakeman said it is a part fictional and non-fictional musical autobiography based on things people know exist but unsure as to why or cannot explain, the question of life and its different forms, evolution, and flying saucers.
 He took a human soul as his main narrative and explained it in musical terms, which involves the idea of everyone born with a "musical soul" that is reincarnated into another person once they die.
 Though none of the parts to "Musical Reincarnate" details what happens to the person in question, Wakeman noted the song's narrative is merely a possibility.
 "The Warning" concerns the birth of a child and not making any decisions for one's self.
-"The Spaceman" is based on the idea of some people almost ruining their lives by dropping out of something that they are good at, which is followed by "The Realisation" where the individual, now elderly, reflects on its life, things they regret or went wrong, and realise it is too late to develop their given musical soul.
-"The Prisoner" concerns someone being punished before they meet someone, as written in "The Maker", who informs them they are no longer of use and is left to wander in outer space without any destination.
+"The Spaceman" is based on the idea of some people almost ruining their lives by dropping out of something that they are good at, which is followed by "The Realisation" where the individual, now elderly, reflects on its life—things they regret or that went wrong—and realise it is too late to develop their given musical soul.
+"The Prisoner" concerns someone being punished before they meet someone, as written in "The Maker", who informs them they are no longer of use, and are left to wander in outer space without any destination.
 "The Lost Cycle" deals with a gap in evolution with the possibility of advanced civilisations on distant planets.

 Prior to the album's release, A&M publicity director Mike Ledgerwood organised an exclusive preview event for several news reporters and funded a bus trip from London to the studio.
 However, when news of Wakeman's absence from the reception spread, they learned on the following day that he had listened to the entire album for the first time upon completion and freaked out, partly due to the idea of playing the material on stage, and had driven home in England.
 His manager Brian Lane then organised an agricultural aircraft to take Wakeman back to the studio and greet the press.
 Wooding wrote: "The missing Rick reappeared next day showing ravages of exhaustion.
 A nervous tic disturbed his face.
 His usually impressive blonde hair looked bedraggled.
 His skin was red and his eyes betrayed weariness and wariness".